Date: 27 March 2017. Sailboat in

 sailing.
 How cool is that!!!

-under sail are so rare in some places that I've actually made a note
+under sail are so rare in some places that I have actually made a note

 in my Log Book about it.
 I do so enjoy watching others out here

 having fun afloat.
 There is nothing quite like a sailboat cutting